rusiaaman/XLnet-gen/README.md

 # Todo
+* [ ] Better prediction approach without leading static text.
+* [ ] Debug the autoregressive approach which enables usage of memory. x4 times faster.
-1. Comparison with GPT-2.
+* [ ] Comparison with GPT-2.
-2. Pinpoint the problem associated with autoregressive decoding.
+* [ ] Pinpoint the problem associated with autoregressive decoding.
-3. Permutation based decoding instead of left-to-right only.
+* [ ] Permutation based decoding instead of left-to-right only.